snimu/blog/contents/mot-scaling/article.md

 - The might incentivize memorization
 - Undertrained tokens cause unpredictable behavior

 The first point seems obvious: there is no way to know what components a token is made up of except by seeing it somewhere else in training: either it's spelled out explicitly using different tokens, or the model learns it via induction from mis-spellings.
 But legibility is important for many capabilities: doing math without access to the digits a number is made up of (as is often the case with tokenizers that group digits into sets of three) is incredibly difficult and requires memorization of a lot of facts.
-It works much worse than doing math on bytes, as I've shown here (LINK).
+It works much worse than doing math on bytes, as I've shown [here](https://snimu.github.io/2025/01/28/mixture-of-tokenizers-math.html).

 To compensate, models are forced to memorize.
 I believe that a model that relies heavily on memorization compared to generalization will carry this burden throughout training, and be more vulnerable to memorization in general.
 That's a big dose of speculation, though.

-The last point is again well known: if a token's embeddings are for some reason not trained well, they can cause strange behaviors during inference; see SolidGoldMagiCarp (LINK).
+The last point is again well known: if a token's embeddings are for some reason not trained well, they can cause strange behaviors during inference; see [SolidGoldMagikarp](https://www.lesswrong.com/posts/aPeJE8bSo6rAFoLqg/solidgoldmagikarp-plus-prompt-generation).
 This is, again, an issue with legibility: among 256 bytes (or 458 symbols), every single one is going to be used very often, so there are no undertrained embeddings, and thus the model will be able to make sense of tokens that, when used as tokens instead of as a byte sequence, are undertrained.

 ### Why mix tokens and bytes at the input?